mewore/mini-jam-132-severed/README.md

 - [x] 💙 Slime molds avoid growing past lines
 - [x] 💙 The line creation is cancelled if the maximum line success is no matter at which point the [LINE] button is released
 - [x] 💙 When a line is created onto a slime mold, the slime mold is cut and disintegrates partially
-- [ ] 💙 When the level ends, the lines fade out and the score is displayed
+- [x] 💙 When the level ends, the lines fade out and the mold is enlarged
+- [ ] 💙 Shapes
+- [ ] 💙 At the end of the level, the score is displayed (based on how much of the shapes are covered)
 - [ ] 💙 Lines decay and when they reach a size of 0, they disappear
 - [ ] 💟 Publish `0.1.0`

 ### Basic features

 - [ ] 💙 The slime mold destroyed parts flash red before disappearing
+- [ ] 💙 Make it easier for lines to hit the mold (i.e., take the width of the lines into account)
 - [x] 💚 Areas and levels based on them
   ![concept-areas.png](../../blob/main/concept-areas.png?raw=true)
 - [ ] 💙 Lock levels that haven't been reached yet